A Love Letter To New York

 Exhaustion.

-It becomes life.
+It simply becomes life.

 And suddenly I remember:

-This place is insane.
+This place is unbelievable.

-Not performatively busy.
+Not because the city is performatively busy.

-Packed sidewalks at midnight.
+Packed sidewalks after midnight.

 Music drifting out of basement bars.